Slideshow image

 3 Comments

-Rev. Wally Collett. almost 4 years ago
+Rev. Wally Collett. over 4 years ago

 If there is a good time to be retired I suppose it is now.
 Unfortunately that’s not the situation for many.
 But it allows time for a much needed task of praying for all who are under great stress.
 Not the least all who are on the front lines of this pandemic.
 My wife and I have a daughter and granddaughter who are nurses and another studying for RN.
 Needless to say they are very much in our prayers.
 Needless to say you too Bishop are in our prayers.
 It’s a difficult time for many.
 I often wished I could help out in some tangible way.
 But health problems doesn’t allow that now.
 And so I am grateful for people like you Bishop and to all clergy and Lay People who bring the ‘Word’ into our homes in this difficult time.
 Thank you all so much.

-Wally Corey almost 4 years ago
+Wally Corey over 4 years ago

 Jesus said "I will never leave you or forsake you".